How the Stock Market Works

 Why do companies go public?

-• The capital markets are a huge network and accordingly provide significant opportunity for obtaining financing(s).
+The capital markets are a huge network, providing significant opportunity for financing(s).

 Securities Laws